tarynpratt/tarynpivots.com/content/post/migrating-40tb-sql-server-database.md

 ## Final Thoughts

-During my time as the DBA at Stack Overflow, I’ve had the opportunity to work on various large projects  (some documented <a href="https://www.tarynpivots.com/post/how-we-upgraded-stackoverflow-to-sql-server-2017/" target="_blank">here</a> and <a href="https://www.tarynpivots.com/post/how-stack-overflow-upgraded-from-windows-2012/" target="_blank">here</a>), but none have taken as long as this one.
-This took <a href="https://twitter.com/tarynpivots/status/1191458709630672896" target="_blank">about 11 months</a> with all of the moving, validating, deleting, and juggling space.
+During my time as the DBA at Stack Overflow, I’ve had the opportunity to work on various large projects  (some documented [here](https://www.tarynpivots.com/post/how-we-upgraded-stackoverflow-to-sql-server-2017/) and [here](https://www.tarynpivots.com/post/how-stack-overflow-upgraded-from-windows-2012/)), but none have taken as long as this one.
+This took [about 11 months](https://twitter.com/tarynpivots/status/1191458709630672896) with all of the moving, validating, deleting, and juggling space.

 I honestly love taking on these big projects.
 Planning the entire thing, and taking it from start to finish is extremely gratifying.
 Even though I automated the majority of the work, this project was incredibly frustrating and I definitely don’t want to do it again anytime soon (unless I have plenty of drive space and don’t  have to juggle things for 11 months).
 This project was challenging in many ways, and considering I had to do the same work on two servers it was doubly challenging.
 In the end, I was very relieved to successfully use an availability group to seed the databases to the new servers, and finally be done with moving all the things.